TheTypeSet/recipes/soups/ukrainian-borscht.md

 # Options:
 - When inherited, recipe called for bone-in pork country ribs; using these doesn't change a whole lot in the taste, but can be cheaper than the chicken
 - If you don't have any fresh dill, just add 2 more tsp of dried dill as part of step 6
+- For the carrot/celery/potatoes, you can also just chop a few of each instead of measuring